mozilla/extension-activity-monitor/CONTRIBUTING.md

 ## Project Architecture

-Extension Activity Monitor is composed by a backend part (running in the background page) and a frontend part (composed by a browserAction popup and an activitylog extension page opened which is loaded as a tab or as a devtools panel).
+Extension Activity Monitor is composed by a backend part (running in the background page) and a frontend part (composed by a browserAction Popup and an Activity Log extension page which is loaded as a tab or as a devtools panel).

 ### Some Important Components